-After a week of intensive horse sightings in Appleby (ApplebyHorseFair), I was certainly not expecting to see horses again so soon, and certainly not so many, in my time in Southern Spain.
-But spending a few days in El Rocío for the Romería, a Roman Catholic pilgrimage, surprisingly meant being back amongst horses, and also bulls!
+After a week of intensive horse sightings in Appleby (ApplebyHorseFair), I was not expecting to see horses again soon, and indeed not so many, in my time in Southern Spain.
+But spending a few days in El Rocío for the Romería, a Roman Catholic pilgrimage surprisingly meant being back amongst horses and also bulls!

-El Rocío is a small town in the countryside of Andalusia which is home to the “Virgen del Rocío”, a wooden Madonna richly ornate who normally can be found near the altar of the town’s beautiful church.
+El Rocío is a small town in the countryside of Andalusia which is home to the “Virgen del Rocío,” a wooden Madonna richly ornate who can normally be found near the altar of the town’s beautiful church.
 The Romería del Rocío is a pilgrimage in honor of the Virgin, a tradition that started in the thirteen century when a hunter found a statue of the Virgin Mary in a tree trunk nearby.
 Though it started as a strictly local affair, the Romería (the term Romería comes from Romero, meaning a person traveling to Rome.) now attracts roughly a million pilgrims each year on Pentecost Sunday.
-Coming from Spain and beyond, a large number of the pilgrims travel to El Rocío, either on foot, on horseback or in horse-drawn carriages, generally sleeping outdoors.
+Coming from Spain and beyond, many pilgrims travel to El Rocío on foot, horseback, or horse-drawn carriages, generally sleeping outdoors.
 For many, the journey is the most important part of the pilgrimage.
-For the occasion, many of the pilgrims wear traditional Andalusian costumes, the men wear short jackets, tight pants suitable for riding, and a broad-brimmed Andalusian hat.
-Women either wear a Flamenca costume with their hair adorned with flowers or a more convenient riding costume.
+For the occasion, many pilgrims wear traditional Andalusian costumes, the men wear short jackets, tight pants suitable for riding, and a broad-brimmed Andalusian hat.
+Women wear a Flamenca costume with their hair adorned with flowers or a more convenient riding costume.

-When we arrived in El Rocío, the Romería is already in full swing.
-It is quite a scene with quaint buildings, sand-covered streets, and the traditionally dressed locals on horses (including women riding sidesaddle) or in horse-carriages.
-It feels as though one has been transported to another era (or at least to the middle of a Western movie set).
+When we arrived in El Rocío, the Romería was already in full swing.
+It is quite a scene with quaint buildings, sand-covered streets, and the traditionally dressed locals on horses (including women riding sidesaddle) or in horse carriages.
+It feels like one has been transported to another era (or at least to the middle of a Western movie set).

-On the first day, the emblems are presented to the Virgin in the church one after the other starting with the oldest ‘fraternity”.
-During the second night, sometime after midnight the Virgin is taken out of the church and carried into the streets of the village.
+On the first day, the emblems are presented to the Virgin in the church one after the other, starting with the oldest ‘fraternity”.
+During the second night, sometime after midnight, the Virgin is taken out of the church and carried into the village streets.
 There, what feels like a sea of people (mostly men) are trying to touch her, and emotions are high.
 The Virgin is out until morning and acknowledges every fraternity, one after the other, while the priest representing the fraternity prays to her directly.
-When she is done, the Virgin goes back to the church for another year.
+When she is done, the Virgin returns to the church for another year.

 Adios El Rocío,